-- Those engaged in the practice of assembling, collecting, analyzing, storing or transmitting ePHI or PHI
+- You engaged in the practice of assembling, collecting, analyzing, storing or transmittin PHI

-- Those that come into the possession of ePHI or PHI
+- You come into the possession of PHI

-- Those that obtain or store ePHI or PHI, or is an employee, agent, or contractor of a person described above – if maintaining, using, transmitting, receiving, obtaining, or creating PHI
+- You are an employee, agent, or contractor of a person described above who is maintaining, using, transmitting, receiving, obtaining, or creating PHI

 How much are HB300 fines?